-Terrorism threatens all societies and countries, irrespective of their socio-political system.
-As the motives and means of terrorists have become more broad-based and sophisticated, their targets have moved beyond an individual and his property to the very power structure and the entire governing system.
-Recent terrorist activities have underscored the stark reality that the world community cannot adopt a casual or restrained approach to this growing menace.
+International terrorism has emerged as the most serious challenge to democracy and poses a major threat to peace, security, development, human rights and individual freedoms.
+It threatens all societies and countries, irrespective of their socio-political systems.
+As the motives and means of terrorists have become more broad-based and sophisticated, their targets have moved beyond individuals and property to the very centre of the power structure and indeed the entire governing system.
+Recent terrorist activities have underscored the stark reality that the world community cannot adopt a restrained approach to this growing menace.